 In order to further promote the distribution of higher blends (biodiesel in diesel as well as bioethanol in gasoline), according to Article 15A (1) of L3054/2002, as modified by L3769/2009, the distribution of blends higher than the blends set by the SCC is allowed, under the condition that the rest of the blends' characteristics fulfil the standards for the biofuels or other renewable fuels and the fossil fuel are set by the SCC.
 The distribution of the higher blends of biofuels is allowed on condition that a special labelling is put in place at the fuel stations to inform customers of the fact.
 The necessary permit to do so is issued by a JMD of the Ministry of Economy, Competitiveness and Shipping and MEECC.

-In this respect it should be noted that the EN15376 standard for "Transport fuels - ethanol of biological origin (bioethanol) as blending component in gasoline - Requirements and Testing methodology" has been recently transposed into the Greek legislation.
+The EN15376 standard for "Transport fuels - ethanol of biological origin (bioethanol) as blending component in gasoline - Requirements and Testing methodology" has not been transposed yet in the Greek legislation.